yuhsak/jsondb/README.md

 Every database has a special collection named `auth` in which pairs of id and password can be stored.

-It's a toy function and too weak to use as real authentication, but actually useful for prototyping/learning to create user based apps.
+It's a toy function which is too weak to use as real authentication, but actually useful for prototyping or learning how to create user based apps.

 **(Don't use this to store sensitive user information, especially related to real payment or something.)**